Episodes

 Fear Zero

 A 10-year-old Matt McKenzie is thrown in prison for murdering his mother.
 Can he survive sadistic guards, violent inmates, loneliness, and fear?
 When he’s 16, he could be released.
 How will the six years of fear, pain, and violence change him?
 Will he be able to find a job or a place to live?
+Will he fight for survival on the streets?
 The odds are against him.

 This is the prelude to The Fear Trilogy, a dystopian future war novel which follows McKenzie from war to peace and back to war through power-hungry politicians, conspiracies, and intrigue.